kinghos/UniNotes/Part IA/Object-Oriented Programming/Lecture 10.md

 // or
 (parameters) -> {statements;}
 ```
-Generics can be used to parametrise the filter function and make it more generally useful.
+Generics can be used to parameterise the filter function and make it more generally useful.

 #### Method references
 Reuse existing method definitions and pass them like lambdas